 A diamond is the traditional center stone for an engagement ring, but sapphires of various colors, emeralds, and rubies are popular choices too.
 Once you decide on the type of stone you want, you'll need to decide on the shape you prefer, too.

 If you're interested in a diamond, you'll want to find out about the 4Cs

 There are endless engagement ring settings to choose from, including solitaire settings, three-stone and multi-stone settings.
 Sometimes, the setting you choose will be influenced by your lifestyle.
 Bezel or similar settings may be more comfortable for those who lead active lives because the stone is recessed more than in a prong setting.
 However, prong settings are popular, too, because more of the stone is visible and the stone is usually easier to clean.

 Choosing the metal to use for your engagement ring is largely a matter of personal preference.
-You might decide on palladium, white gold or yellow gold to match your existing jewelry collection, or you could opt for platinum for a splash of extra style.
+You might decide on palladium, gold to match your existing jewelry collection, or you could opt for platinum for a splash of extra style.

 This isn't compulsory, but it's a tempting possibility.
 If you don't fall in love with an engagement ring in our ready-to-wear collection, consider designing your own.
 It's really very easy, and you'll get exactly the design you've always dreamed of.
 Find out more about how the process works and learn how to design your own engagement ring.